TITLES AND

 "Hanford's Point" part 1 (03/10/68):

-Making Pine Lake into a recreation area will help a town, but the plans depend on buying land from two friendly but independent young men who inherited the land from their father and whom the townspeople view as "kooks."
-But Lassie immediately befriends their mutt "Big Dog" and is helped by them when she falls into an old mine shaft.
+Making Pine Lake into a recreation area will help a small town, but the plans depend on buying land from two friendly but independent young men who inherited the land from their father and whom the townspeople view as "kooks."
+Lassie immediately befriends their mutt "Big Dog" and is helped by them and Luci Wade, daughter of one of the landowners who wish to sell their property for the new development, when she falls into an old mine shaft after being harassed by the boys' pet crow D.R..
 Barnaby Cornell: Karl Swenson.
 Dan Peterson: Ray Hemphill.
 Chris Hanford: Jan-Michael Vincent (credited as "Michael Vincent").
 Drew Hanford: Tony Dow (yet another Leave It to Beaver alumni).
 Luci Wade: Barbara Hunter.
-Clyde (Barber): James McCallion.
+Clyde (the barber): James McCallion.

 "Hanford's Point" part 2 (03/17/68):

-The Hanford boys refuse Corey's offer, to the dismay of Tom Wade, who is worried by the boys' influence on Luci.
-Then Luci's boat fails in the middle of the lake; when she tries to swim to shore she must be rescued by the Hanfords and stay overnight due to a storm.
+The Hanford boys refuse Corey's offer, but he asks them to think about it; having to fly back to San Francisco for a brief time, he leaves Lassie at Hanford's Point.
+Later he speaks with Luci's father Tom, who considers the boys "oddballs." and later Tom has a testy conversation with Luci about them before leaving her alone overnight.
+When Luci's date has to bow out, she takes the Wades' motorboat to the village by herself, but the engine fails in the middle of the lake near Hanford's Point; when she tries to swim to shore she must be rescued by the Hanfords and stay overnight due to a bad storm.
 Tom Wade: Robert Rockwell.
 Luci Wade: Barbara Hunter.
 Chris Hanford: Jan-Michael Vincent (credited as "Michael Vincent").
 Drew Hanford: Tony Dow.

 "Hanford's Point" part 3 (03/24/68):